-d) In performing his or her duties, the DP has access to independent monitoring of all Primary Key Controls by Poste Italiane's "Internal Control" function (by "Internal Audit" at BancoPosta or, where applicable, internal audit functions at subsidiaries) and, if appropriate, the results of analyses carried out by the other players involved in managing corporate risk through pre-established periodical reporting.
-The activities to verify the correct functioning of the controls are carried out according to criteria agreed with the DP.
+d.
+In performing his or her duties, the Executive in charge has access to independent monitoring of all Primary Key Controls by Poste Italiane's "Internal Control" function (by "Internal Audit" at BancoPosta or, where applicable, internal audit functions at subsidiaries) and, if appropriate, the results of analyses carried out by the other players involved in managing corporate risk through pre-established periodical reporting.
+The activities to verify the correct functioning of the controls are carried out according to criteria agreed with the Executive in charge.